ForgottenGlory/forgottenglory.github.io/docs/readme/dnd.md

 ### Prebuilt Bodyslides
 If you don't really care what preset you use and/or are fine with MelaRockingPhysique, follow these steps.

+1. Close MO2 if you have it open.
-1. Download this zip file: [D&D Prebuilt Bodyslides](https://drive.google.com/file/d/1Z4VX-OFKicz6AWSSMsJY-RGgIOgCbb8U/view?usp=sharing)
+2. Download this zip file: [D&D Prebuilt Bodyslides](https://drive.google.com/file/d/1Z4VX-OFKicz6AWSSMsJY-RGgIOgCbb8U/view?usp=sharing)
-2. Open the ZIP file.
+3. Open the ZIP file.
-3. Copy everything inside the zip file into [Install Drive]\Dungeons & Deviousness\mods\Bodyslide Output
+4. Copy everything inside the zip file (the meshes folder in its entirety, including the folder itself) into [Install Drive]\Dungeons & Deviousness\mods\Bodyslide Output
+5. Reopen MO2.
-4. That's it, you're done!
+6. That's it, you're done!

 ### Build Your Own
 If you want to build them yourself, this is a fairly straightforward process, but it can be a bit time consuming.

-Before you get started, if you have your own personal BodySlide preset that you like, drop the XML file into C:\Dungeons & Deviousness\mods\Custom Presets\Caliente Tools\BodySlide\SliderPresets alongside "Summer.xml".
+Before you get started, if you have your own personal BodySlide preset that you like, drop the XML file into [Install Drive]\Dungeons & Deviousness\mods\Custom Presets\Caliente Tools\BodySlide\SliderPresets alongside "Summer.xml".

 One more thing: if you get an error about BodySlide not being able to find the output path, click on the Settings button in BodySlide, click on the "Advanced" button, and set the Output Path to [Install Drive]\Dungeons & Deviousness\mods\Bodyslide Output.